Asian shares slide as coronavirus panic grips, oil prices plunge

 There were also worries that U.S. oil producers that had issued a lot of debt would be made uneconomic by the price drop.

-MSCI’s broadest index of Asia-Pacific shares outside Japan lost 1.2%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS lost 1.2%.

 “The scale of the collapse shows that any hopes of a temporary respite were in vain,” said Sean Callow, a senior FX strategist at Westpac.
 “The notion that overweight equities is the only real option in a world of super-low rates now seems to be from “The Time Before”.”